eBay/akutan/docs/rfc_update.md

         compound operation, without a semicolon).

 Note: This section uses (nearly) standard Sparql syntax.
-However, the initial implementation in Beam will not be standards-compliant, as Beam's current parser is not yet standards compliant.
-The initial implementation will contain patterns with syntax more like the `tsv` format, analogous to how Beam queries today have some Sparql syntax and some legacy syntax.
+However, the initial implementation in Akutan will not be standards-compliant, as Akutan's current parser is not yet standards compliant.
+The initial implementation will contain patterns with syntax more like the `tsv` format, analogous to how Akutan queries today have some Sparql syntax and some legacy syntax.
 Moreover, the Sparql syntax may be extended somewhat to support metafacts.
 For the purpose of this RFC, readers should focus on the shape of the requests, not the detailed syntax.